 I’m currently in the transition between two ministries, and therefore, for the purposes of this project, I plan to name Virginia Beach Churches as my ministry context.
 I’m currently finishing up seven years of ministry at First Presbyterian Church of Virginia Beach in Virginia Beach, VA, where I served as Minister to Youth and Their Families.
 In June 2023, I started my new role as the Associate Pastor at Wycliffe Presbyterian Church, which is also located in Virginia Beach, VA, only fifteen minutes from First Presbyterian.

 Before I moved to Virginia Beach, I did not know much about the community, but over time, I realized that it was bigger than I had expected.
 Virginia Beach is the largest city in Virginia, population-wise.
 Many people think that Northern Virginia is the largest.
-Still, Virginia Beach has almost double the amount of people compared to Arlington, the fourth largest, and Richmond, the fifth largest, with neighboring cities Chesapeake and Norfolk coming in as second and third largest.
+Still, Virginia Beach has almost double the number of people compared to Arlington, the fourth largest, and Richmond, the fifth largest, with neighboring cities Chesapeake and Norfolk coming in as second and third largest.
 The reason for such growth is due to the military bases: NAS Oceana, NAB Little Creek, FTC Dam Neck, and the U.S. Army’s Fort Story.
 Not only does Virginia Beach have a lot of people, but it is also fairly large geographically, with almost five hundred square miles.
 Virginia Beach is also unique in that it has thirty-five miles of sand shores, making it the Guinness World Record holder for the largest pleasure beach in the world.
 The beach is famous as well, particularly First Landing, because it is where the first colonists landed on North American shores in 1607.
-We also have a lot of religion and popular spiritual pursuits here: The Christian Broadcasting Network with Pat Robertson is recorded here, and it is the headquarters of the Greatest Psychic of all times,” Edgar Cayce.
+We also have a lot of religion and popular spiritual pursuits here: The Christian Broadcasting Network with Pat Robertson is recorded here, and it is the headquarters of the “Greatest Psychic of all times,” Edgar Cayce.
 Interestingly, Cayce's family members were at FPCVB.

 Virginia Beach is known to be a resort town.
 When you think of Virginia Beach, you might first think about the Oceanfront, where we have our boardwalk, tons of hotels and restaurants and other attractions for tourists.
 Virginia Beach has worked hard not to look like Atlantic City or Myrtle Beach, both of which tend to have a lot of nightlife on the oceanfront.
 Rather, Virginia Beach seeks to have high-end restaurants and fancy hotels, like the Historic Caviler, which remains an attractive area for wealthier people to live full-time.
 First Presbyterian Church of Virginia Beach is only two blocks from the Oceanfront, and many of our members live in the nice North End or Bay Colony, which is within a short bike or golf cart ride from the church.
 In February of 2023, Virginia Beach made the decision to allow animals on their Boardwalk.
+The Virginia Beach Boardwalk is a point of pride for the city, and it’s meaningful that the community recognizes the importance of allowing animals in this public space.
+This acknowledgment shows that the city understands and values the residents' love for their pets.
 The city recognizes that the more they embrace pet culture, the more they embrace the people who shape the community.
-It is significant that the community recognizes the importance of allowing animals in this public space that the city considers their pride and joy.